Yasuo Mizui: 1% for art

-In France, the law of 1951 provides that 1% of the state budget is spent on the decoration of public buildings with artwork.
-The majority of the works of Mizui in France are created under 1% for art.
-He has been built 26 sculptures between 1968 and 1982(for 14 years).
-For The first order from French cultural ministry was to create sculpture at Bordeaux University (department of law) in 1968, where he built Jet d'eau pétrifiée (Petrified waterjet).
-This request was made after his reputation towards Microcosme et Macrocosme at Winter Olympic games in Grenoble.
-Le Mur qui s'ouvre (Wall that Opens)(cement / 4.5m x 13 x 1.4 / 1972/ located in Lycée Louis Bascan, Rambouillet) is a retaining wall.
-The artist used molds of expanded polyester material that cut through the electrical resistance, a very specific technique that Mizui has obtained from his engineering background.
+In France, the 1951 law mandates that 1% of the state budget be allocated to the decoration of public buildings with artwork.
+Many of Yasuo Mizui's works in France were created under this 1% for art program.
+Between 1968 and 1982, Mizui completed 26 sculptures over a span of 14 years.

+His first commission from the French Ministry of Culture came in 1968, for which he created Jet d'eau pétrifiée (Petrified Waterjet) at Bordeaux University's Department of Law.
+This opportunity arose following his acclaimed work Microcosme et Macrocosme for the Winter Olympics in Grenoble.

+Another notable piece, Le Mur qui s'ouvre (Wall That Opens), was completed in 1972.
+This cement retaining wall, measuring 4.5 x 13 x 1.4 meters, is located at Lycée Louis Bascan in Rambouillet.
+For this work, Mizui employed a unique technique derived from his engineering background, using molds made from expanded polyester material, cut with electrical resistance.

 Symposium

-The sculpture symposium gave Mizui an opportunity for a new direction to develop and promote a sense of sculptural monumentality in the urban beauty.
-It also provided competitions among artists to demonstrate one's ability to create the same material.
-This movement has been achieved since 1959 in St. Margrethen in Germany.
-The first participation of Mizui was in Austria in 1960.
-He discovered the charm of work from large stone blocks of 4 meters.
-In 1962, he created the work, Clef d'amour (Key of Love) (stone /4m x 0.9 x 0.6) before the Berlin Wall in Germany.
-The new bank had the slogan of this symposium: "The wall to the east, creating a sculpture to the west ."
-The Symposium was awarded German critique prize.
-He stated " There is a wall between east and west.
-The wall he created a sad story every day.
-Our silent anger supported this meeting."
-Location of the statue has been moved and currently presented at Berlin Square in Germany.
-The following year in 1963, he participated International Sculpture Symposium at Manazuru City, Kanagawa Prefecture in Japan, as a leader, under the financial support from Asahi Shimbun Company, where 11 other sculptors from eight different countries also participated.
+The sculpture symposium provided Yasuo Mizui with a new direction, allowing him to develop and promote a sense of sculptural monumentality within urban aesthetics.
+It also fostered competition among artists, challenging them to demonstrate their ability to work with the same material.
+This movement began in 1959 in St. Margrethen, Germany.

+Mizui first participated in a symposium in Austria in 1960, where he discovered the allure of working with large stone blocks, some as tall as 4 meters.
+In 1962, he created Clef d'amour (Key of Love), a stone sculpture measuring 4 x 0.9 x 0.6 meters, near the Berlin Wall in Germany.
+The symposium had a symbolic slogan: "The wall to the east, creating a sculpture to the west."
+This event was awarded the German Critics' Prize.
+Reflecting on the experience, Mizui stated, “There is a wall between east and west.
+That wall creates a sad story every day.
+Our silent anger fueled this meeting.”
+The location of the sculpture was later moved, and it is now displayed at Berlin Square in Germany.

+In 1963, Mizui participated in the International Sculpture Symposium in Manazuru City, Kanagawa Prefecture, Japan.
+Supported financially by the Asahi Shimbun Company, Mizui served as a leader, guiding 11 other sculptors from eight different countries.